middleman/middlemanapp.com/source/localizable/basics/helper-methods.html.markdown

 end
 ```

-Alternatively, you can create external Ruby modules which contain helpers and
+Alternatively, you can create external Ruby modules which contain helpers.
+If
-include them.
-You can put files in the `lib` directory.
-For example, if you
+you put them in the `helpers` directory and name them after their module
+(i.e., `CustomHelpers` lives in `helpers/custom_helpers.rb`), Middleman will
+automatically load them and register them as helpers.

-were to extract the above helpers into a file named `lib/custom_helpers.rb`,
+For example, if you were to extract the above helpers into a file named
-you could create a module:
+`helpers/custom_helpers.rb`, you could create a module:

 ```ruby
 module CustomHelpers